 The first thing you need to do is use the “Generate Suggestions” tool.
-This goes through your current list of inventory and locates parts that have fallen below the minimum stocking requirement.
+This goes through your current inventory list and locates parts that have fallen below the minimum stocking requirement.
 It then creates a list for you of parts you should order.
 The minimum and maximum stocking requirements are something you can set up for each part.
-It ensures you always have the right amount of parts on hand so you don’t run out or order too many and run out of space to store them.
+It ensures you always have the right amount of parts on hand, so you don’t run out or order too many and run out of space to store them.

 2. New PO Suggestions

 Once the suggestions have been created, you can look through your list.
 Let’s say you need to order 6,000 feet of wire to meet your inventory minimum.
 Open that part, and you can see everything you need to make the purchase.
 At the top of that box, you’ll see the supplier.
 If the part has only one supplier or you have a default supplier set up for that item, you’ll see the name of that supplier.
 To choose a different supplier, you can click the button.

 Around the middle of the PO suggestion window, you should see the UOM conversion boxes.
 These show you “our quantity,” which is how many you will order, and “supplier quantity,” which is the converted amount you need to order from the supplier.
 In our example, your supplier sells the wire in yards.
 So, it will show that you need to order 2,000 yards from the supplier to get the 6,000 feet you need.
 Now all that’s left is to double-check the rest of the form, and you can put in a purchase order.

 Learn More About Epicor’s Unit of Measure Concept